 For playing video, Kodi uses a video player named DVDPlayer.
 It’s Kodi’s homegrown, cross-platform player, which is based on FFmpeg.
 Its notable feature is on-the-fly pause and playback of DVD movies directly in ISO, IMG, RAR, ZIP, etc., formats.

 For audio playback, Kodi’s PAPlayer comes into the picture.
 This player’s notable features are on-the-fly resampling of the audio frequency, gapless playback, crossfading, etc.

 What Are Kodi Add-ons?

 For any software, Add-ons are the functions and features that don’t ship with the base package.
-Kodi add-ons are developed by Team Kodi and the third-party developers.
-You can easily find add-ons for different services.
-Kodi provides tons of add-ons from its repository.
-The users are also free to install third-party Kodi add-ons.
-There are different kinds of add-ons available.
+Kodi addons are developed by Team Kodi and the third-party developers.
+You can easily find add-ons for different services from official Kodi repository and from third-party repositories.
+There are different kinds of addons for Kodi that can enhance the overall experience of users.
 The different add-on categories are Gaming, Lyrics, Video, Audio, Web Interface, Weather, etc.

 The scraper add-ons let you import the detailed information of a media from various internet resources.
 This information can include titles, genres, reviews, posters. etc. The web interface add-ons allow you to browse your Kodi media library from a remote location.